 Will I have to pay Google?

-Each limit is counted separately.
-Using all your map loads won't eat into your geocoding allowance.
+Almost certainly not.
+Google gives you 10,000 free requests per month for each API we use.
+Each limit is counted separately, so using all your map loads won't eat into your geocoding allowance.

 Google requires a billing method during setup, but think of it like saving a card on file.
 No charges unless you go over the limits.